osagiefe/agocd-apps-deployment/README.md

 <img width="2156" height="772" alt="Image" src="https://github.com/user-attachments/assets/cd52302a-129f-4973-9c98-30ed162960ce" />

 # then get argocd from the webbrowser by edit the service of LoadBalancer
-kubectl get edit svc argocd-server -n argocd
+kubectl edit svc argocd-server -n argocd

 # change it to clusterIP to LoadBalancer

-#then run
+# then run

 kubectl get svc -n argocd